11β-Hydroxysteroid dehydrogenase: Involvement in the brain

 HSD-11βs are expressed in the central nervous system of aged individuals.
 It is essential in Hypothalamo-Pituitary-Adrenal Axis function.
 HSD-11βs also partakes involvement in the decline of conscious intellectual activity due to aging.
 The enzyme also contributes to central effects are also during the development stages.
-For instance, the HSD-11βs Type 2shows frequently in fetal tissues such as a newborn's brain and placenta.
+For instance, the HSD-11βs Type 2 shows frequently in fetal tissues such as a newborn's brain and placenta.
 If there is an absence or decline in HSD-11βs Type 2 in the fetus tissues, there are negative developmental consequences such as anxiety.